 How Can I Buy Them?

-Ally Invest is a super popular online broker based in the US.
+Ally Invest is another super popular online broker based in the US.
 As the name suggests, the broker is backed by leading US financial institution Ally Bank.
 The platform operates in a highly stringent regulatory environment, and thus, is regulated by the Securities and Exchange Commission, and the Financial Industry Regulatory Authority.

-If you’ve read my guide all of the way through, then we hope you’ve now got a firm grasp of what a stock is, the different types of stocks that you can own, the pros and cons of investing in stocks, and finally, how you can make your first ever investment.
+If you’ve read our guide all of the way through, then we hope you’ve now got a firm grasp of what a stock is, the different types of stocks that you can own, the pros and cons of investing in stocks, and finally, how you can make your first investment.

 The key takeaway is that on the one hand, owning stocks can make you significantly more money than you would earn by simply leaving it in a bank account.
-Traditionally speaking, the overall stock markets have performed incredibly well over the past century, which is why so many people invest in it.
+Historically, the overall stock markets have performed incredibly well over the past century, which is why so many people invest in it.

 However, you should also remember that returns are never guaranteed.
 While it is true that the cases of Enron, Lehman Brothers, and Blockbusters, these were rare and isolated outcomes, they still happened.
 As such, if you are going to invest in stocks, you should always make sure that you are fully diversified to reduce your risks of losing money.